Lauren Wasser Lost Her Legs To Toxic Shock Syndrome — Now She's Teaming Up With Brands (& Congress) To Bring Attention To The Condition That Nearly Killed Her

 "Now, because I have my new golden legs, I'm able to bring something that's never been seen before to a world that's been one dimensional for so long.
 Also, I love being able to share my story, fight for a new side of beauty, and try to open people's minds and eyes."

-Would you say that the modeling industry has become more inclusive over the years?
+Would you say that the modelling industry has become more inclusive over the years?

 LW: "I definitely think so.
 Ten years ago, had this happened, I wouldn't have been accepted.
 There's no way.
 I think the timing is everything.
 Changes are coming.
 We're not there yet, but I think it's definitely moving in a direction that it's never been in before.
 It's not going to happen overnight — nothing happens overnight.
 But doors that were nailed shut are finally opening."